 MD: Confine was made on a micro-budget.
 Even though it doesn’t look like a micro-budget film, I’m curious if there were issues you ran into where if you had just a little bit more money, you could have done something the way you wanted to do instead of how you had to do it because of budget constraints.

 TT: Time.
 That’s what I could really have done with more of.
 There are always a lot of things you could change or have thrown more money at.
 With more time I could have workshopped the script through the development process, modifying the story and the dialogue.
 More time with the cast before the shoot workshopping character backstories.
 More time on set to take and retake, not to mention get more coverage, a better variety of shots to work from in the edit (in some cases we only had one shot from a scene, so in the edit we either kept the entire thing or cut it completely, because there wasn’t time that day to get close-ups of the actors!).
-On the positive side though; for a micro-budget I’m really proud of the beautiful set we built (the guys built that in 6 days, including dressing, painting etc).
+On the positive side though; for a micro-budget, I’m really proud of the beautiful set we built (the guys built that in 6 days, including dressing, painting, etc).
 It looks fantastic too, DP Eben Bolter, and I spent a couple of weeks going through shots, looking at reference films and discussing the look – which certainly paid off.
 There aren’t many micro-budget films that look as pretty.
 I love the score too.
 Paul Lawler starting knocking around ideas before we starting even shooting.
 So not everything would have benefitted from more money, we made a lot of things work.
 More money, more time, would have been nice though.

-MD: That being said, do you now have ambitions to make a big-budget, Hollywood-style blockbuster some day?
+MD: That being said, do you now have ambitions to make a big-budget, Hollywood-style blockbuster someday?
 Do those movies appeal to you as either a viewer or filmmaker?

-TT: I don’t know about blockbusters exactly, but the kinds of films I enjoy most tend of have healthy budgets.
+TT: I don’t know about blockbusters exactly, but the kinds of films I enjoy most tend to have healthy budgets.
 I love my production design, creating and building worlds.
 Ridley Scott, Christopher Nolan are David Fincher are amongst directors I’m most inspired by (though the list is long).
 Sci-fi thrillers are probably the genre I enjoy the most as a viewer and eventually the kind of thing I’d like to shoot.

 MD: Given that Confine is being released in North America, things seem to be going well with the movie.
 Do you have any plans yet to make another feature?

 TT: I’ve been plotting since the day we wrapped on Confine.
 Waiting for the right script, the right opportunity (and for Confine to be released in more than just the UK), has taken a while but there are now a couple of projects that are getting some traction.
-One’s a great, reasonably contained thriller, the other a post apocalyptic survival story.
+One’s a great, reasonably contained thriller, the other a post-apocalyptic survival story.
 But there’s a pretty long list of films I want to make and I guess for every film I get off the ground that list will change.